mateedo/mateedo/README.md

-Hi my name is Mateo Shkodra
+Hi my name is Mateo Shkodra.

-I like doing abstract math and competitive programming.
+I like Combinatorics and Statistics.

+mshkodra.com